 The statement emphasized Simmons’ motto of “when Simmons leads, the world works better.”
 Hillel challenged this statement, arguing “the world does not ‘work better’ when antisemitism is rampant in higher education.”

-The Simmons chapter of Jewish Voices for Peace (JVP) said in an Instagram statement that the vandalism was not an act of antisemitism, saying that Gaza Solidarity Sukkahs nationwide have been put up and maintained by anti-Zionist Jewish students.
+The Simmons chapter of Jewish Voices for Peace (JVP) said in an Instagram statement that Gaza Solidarity Sukkahs nationwide have been put up and maintained by anti-Zionist Jewish students, especially after reflection that many Palestinians live in tents after the Israeli military destroyed their homes.
+JVP says they find it “impossible to separate this tradition from the mass murder and displacement of Palestinians.”

 Merriam-Webster defines “zionism” as “an international movement originally for the establishment of a Jewish national or religious community in Palestine and later for the support of modern Israel,” and defines “antisemitism” as “hostility toward or discrimination against Jews as a religious, ethnic, or racial group.”